open-webrtc-toolkit/owt-client-native/talk/ics/docs/cpp/cpp.md

 The Intel CS for WebRTC Client SDK for Windows supports Windows 7 and later versions.

 # 3 Getting started {#section3}
-The Intel CS for WebRTC Client SDK for Windows should be built with Microsoft Visual Studio\* 2015.
+Application on Intel CS for WebRTC Client SDK for Windows should be built with Microsoft Visual Studio\* 2015 or 2017.
 Running time library for linking should be `Multi-threaded Debug (/MTd)` for debug version or `Multi-threaded (/MT)` for release version.
-Supported platform is x86.
+Supported platforms are x86 and x64.

 The release package includes one sample application to get you started quickly with the SDK.
-The following two static libraries are provided in the SDK along with their headers:
+The following two static libraries are provided in the SDK for both x86 and x64, along with their headers:

 - ics-debug.lib - this library includes all the WebRTC features for debug usages.
 - ics-release.lib - this library includes all the WebRTC features for release usages.